nelliesnoodles/AngularSnake/README.md

 Deployed on Firebase.

+## Special note:
+I only manually added the source files I thought would show how it worked.
+This is not the full Angular app.
+For some reason I can not get the code to add from Powershell.

 ## How to Play

 The snake, or small green square will start at the bottom of the game screen moving upward after you click 'Start'.